TIFO in the news

 Lead Poisoning: Fear Grips Zamfara Communities As Aid Body Leaves

-People in many communities in Zamfara State are expressing fear following the recent decision of the Medecins Sans Frontieres (MSF).
+People in many communities in Zamfara State are expressing fear following the withdrawal of Médecins Sans Frontières (MSF) due to insecurity in the region.

 TerraGraphics International Foundation and the Duck Valley Indian Reservation received $435,000 to adapt the National Incident Management System for emergency response to achieve input on mining.